prosperemebo/simple_shell/README.md

-# simple_shell
+# simple_shell - An ALX Project

 A simple UNIX command interpreter.